Yttrium-tYcLief/sod-guides/enclave/trash3.md

 {: .highlight .fs-3}
 Be aware that Boss 5 patrols up and down the road.

 There's a lot of trash in this region.
-To recap the old ones:
+Mob types from Tyr's Hand will show up again, but ones from New Avalon will not.
+To recap:

-* **Scarlet Cleric**: These use Holy Radiance, a massive AoE burst that must be interrupted or it can wipe the raid.
+* **Scarlet Cleric**: These use Holy Radiance, a massive AoE burst that <ins>must be interrupted</ins> or it can wipe the raid.
-* **Scarlet Knight**: These use Paladin auras.
-Melee watch their health when Retribution Aura is active.
+* **Scarlet Knight**: These use Ret Aura, so melee watch your thorn damage.
 They also Disarm.
 * **Scarlet Paladins**: These use Consecrate, avoid it.
 * **Scarlet Praetorians**: These use Whirlwind, avoid it.